The Best Anniversary Vacation Ideas Based on Your First Year of Marriage

 You just had a baby.

 Did your first year of marriage came with an adorable new baby?
 Then there's a good chance you can't imagine boarding a flight that will take you too far away from your newborn.
 Having a chance to disconnect from the chaos of becoming a new parent and spending time relaxing, detoxing, and sleeping will help both of you feel more connected and sane.
 Instead of getting out of town, book a "staycation" in your city or a neighboring one at a luxury resort that comes complete with a spa.
 You can both get massages, enjoy the soft sheets and pillow service, and order in room service.
-There are tons of options around the country, but a few to look into could be The Palms Hotel & Spa or The Carillon Miami Beach in Miami Beach, The Omni Grove Park Inn in Asheville, North Carolina, Golden Door Resort and Spa outside of San Diego, California, or the Salamander Resort & Spa in Washington, D.C.
+There are tons of options around the country, but we suggest The Palms Hotel & Spa or The Carillon Miami Beach in Miami Beach, The Omni Grove Park Inn in Asheville, North Carolina, Golden Door Resort and Spa outside of San Diego, or the Salamander Resort & Spa in Washington, D.C.

 You're trying to get pregnant.